AtassiCodes/Jumpy/README.md

 ## Description

-**Jummpy is simple starightforward game, the aim is to try to stay alive for aslong as possible why trying to reach as high as you can!**
+**Jummpy is simple staright forward game, the aim is to try to stay alive for aslong as possible why trying to reach as high as you can!**

 ***